Welcome to this quick fix tip for the most common issue that you can experience with the Google Maps module on the Divi theme

-So you have recently deployed or transferred your WordPress website with Divi on Google Cloud Platform and your divi map module isn’t working anymore, showing error like
+If you have recently deployed or transferred your WordPress website with Divi on Google Cloud Platform and your Divi Map module isn’t working anymore.
+You might be the victim of the most common error which usually arrives

 Oops!
 Something went wrong.

 In the Google documentation, there are several different ways to obtain a key.
-You did a lot of search on the internet but couldn’t find any working solution?
+You did a lot of searches on the internet but couldn’t find any working solution?

 Well, then you have landed on the right page, in this tutorial, I am going to demonstrate how you can easily create an API key and fix Oops!
 Something went wrong error for Google Map on Divi powered WordPress website hosting on Google Cloud Platform.